Ask the experimenters why they experiment on animals and the answer is: 'Because animals are like us.'

 Today it is a multi-billion dollar industry, encompassing the pharmaceutical and chemical industries and university and government bodies.
 There is also a significant industry providing support services in relation to animal research, including animal breeding, food supply, cage manufacture, etc.

 More than six million animals are used annually in research and teaching in Australia and New Zealand.
-Many (but not all) those animals are subjected to some degree of pain and/or stress during the experimental procedure or as a result of the environment in which they are kept prior to and/or after the procedures.
+Many (but not all) of those animals are subjected to some degree of pain and/or stress during the experimental procedure or as a result of the environment in which they are kept prior to and/or after the procedures.
 Australia does not yet publish national animal research and teaching statistics, but most States now gather them and publish them separately.
 See the statistics at Humane Research Australia.

 Research and teaching using animals cover wide areas of activity.
 The public perception that animal-based research primarily takes place in the field of medicine is false.
 Animal-based research is widely used in agriculture and 'basic' scientific research in relation to which the argument 'animal research saves (human) lives' does not apply.
 Find out more about the types of research involving animals.